momacs/localedb/README.md

 # LocaleDB

 A database of U.S. locales.
-Currently, the database supports epidemiological modeling and is specifically tailored towards the COVID 19 pandemic.
+Currently, the database supports epidemiological modeling and simulation is specifically tailored towards the COVID 19 pandemic.
 Modeling in other disciplies may be supporeted in the future.

 ## Design